mZake/SnakeGame/README.md

 ## About
-This is a copy of the classical snake game made in C++ using SDL2.
+This is a clone of the classical snake game made with C++ and SDL2.
-Control the snake to eat apples and grow, but don't hit the walls or yourself!
+Control the snake to eat apples and grow, but avoid hitting the walls or yourself!

 ![Image](images/Screenshot.PNG)